derekfountain/zx-spectrum-pico-rom/README.md

 If you're after a simpler version of the Pico code to do a simple ROM emulation task, that's probably the version you want.

+Update Feb'25: I further used this Pico ROM project as the basis for adding a carefully timed non maskable interrupt (NMI) which fires each frame at the point the Spectrum is about to draw the lower border.
+Not sure how much value there is there, but if anyone's interested the subproject is [here](https://github.com/derekfountain/zx-spectrum-pico-rom/tree/main/firmware_nmi_lower_border).

 ## Design